 Much less is known about encodings for semi-directed phylogenetic networks.
-Two algorithms for constructing a semi-directed level-1 phylogenetic network from quarnets are given in [24] but the paper does not prove explicitly that the algorithms always reconstruct the correct network, i.e. they do not prove that semi-directed level-1 phylogenetic networks are encoded by quarnets.
-Moreover, recently SQUIRREL [19], PHYNEST [30] and SNAQ [38] have been introduced for generating level-1 semi-directed phylogenetic networks from quarnets, sequence alignments and collections of gene trees.
+Two algorithms for constructing a semi-directed level-1 phylogenetic network from quarnets are given in (Huebler et al. 2019) but the paper does not prove explicitly that the algorithms always reconstruct the correct network, i.e. they do not prove that semi-directed level-1 phylogenetic networks are encoded by quarnets.
+Nevertheless, most features of level-1 phylogenetic networks are already determined by quartets (4-leaf trees contained in the network) (Baños 2019).
+Moreover, recently SQUIR-REL (Holtgrefe et al. 2025), NANUQ+ (Allman et al. 2025), PHYNEST (Kong et al. 2025), CUPNS (Warnow et al. 2025) and SNAQ (Solís-Lemus et al. 2017) have been introduced for generating level-1 semi-directed phylogenetic networks from quarnets, sequence alignments, SNPs and collections of gene trees.

-1.2 Our contribution
+1.2 Our Contribution